Dannymos/bep-lingogame/README.md

 This project makes use of the [Nest.js](https://nestjs.com/) framework.
 A progressive Node.js framework for building efficient, reliable and scalable server-side applications.
 And used [Nest.js TypeScript starter](https://github.com/nestjs/typescript-starter) as a boiler plate.

+Requires MYSQL to be installed and server to be running.

 ## Installation

 ```bash